The views expressed by the host on this program are all over the place, meaning voluminous and omnivorous.

 He just doesn't understand our culture.

-It's become such a big part of the dialogue within the country in the last year because of what's happened between the police and the African American community over and over again, all over the country, the president of the United States talking about it.
+It's become such a big part of the dialogue within the country in the last year because of what's happened between the police and the African-American community over and over again, all over the country.

-This to me feels different, and I don't have the answer.
+This, to me, feels different, and I don't have the answer.

-So here's Sal Palantonio says he's never seen it like this.
+So here's Sal Pal Antonio says he's never seen it like this.

-In all of his years, he'd been covering the NFL 20 plus years, he's never seen this, where race was the central focus of so much, not just in the in the country, but in the NFL, with players now uh alleging racism in in personnel decisions by coaches and general managers and so forth.
+He's never seen this, where race was the central focus of so much, not just in the country, but in the NFL, with players now alleging racism in personnel decisions by coaches and general managers and so forth.

 What's different?